 How does the admission process work?

 Applications for admission may only be submitted through our website www.engelska.se/tyreso.
 When your application is registered, you will receive an automatic confirmation email with log-in information.
 It is important to keep your contact information up-to-date.
 To login to your application, go back to the application portal on our website and click “login” in the upper-right-hand corner of the page.
-A child may be placed in our queue (by applying for admission) as soon as they have a Swedish person number.
+A child may be placed in our queue (by applying for admission) from February the year following their birth.

 Every IES school has its own, separate queue.
 Admission is done based on the date of application.
 Therefore, the earlier you apply, the greater the chance of admission.
 The only priority we give in our queue is to siblings of students who already attend our school.
 We only admit a full class (total of 160 students) for Grade 4.
 For the older year levels (5-9), we can only offer individual places if a student decides to leave our school (thus leaving an open slot).
 The process of admission for Grade 4 begins in the end of October when the child is in Grade 3.
 Due to our sibling priority policy, we cannot answer questions about the likelihood of admission or place in the queue.